top of page

 “I’m pleased with the return of President Whipps as his leadership is important to both the U.S. and Palau, and he has stood strong on shared values despite economic enticement and diplomatic pressures from China,” Rep. Uifa’atali Aumua Amata said.

-Whipps received a fresh mandate after defeating his brother-in-law, former president Tommy Remengesau by over 1,000 votes in the Nov.
+Whipps received a fresh mandate after defeating his brother-in-law, former president Tommy Remengesau, by over 1,000 votes in the Nov.
 5 presidential race.

-Palau, one of the three remaining Pacific islands nations allied with Taiwan, was “punished” by China in 2018 for refusing to cut ties with Taipei.
+Palau, one of the three remaining Pacific island nations allied with Taiwan, was “punished” by China in 2018 for refusing to cut ties with Taipei.
 The Chinese government had canceled Palau’s approved destination status, a designation that authorizes tour groups.

 “China plays push-pull with its tourists to Palau—a country that depends substantially on tourism—creating deliberate economic instability when it can’t create dependence,” Cleo Paskal, a non-resident senior fellow at the Foundation for Defense of Democracies, wrote in her column for The Sunday Guardian.